 While there are some less popular methods of random sampling, the most common randomization methods include simple randomization, block randomization, and stratified random sampling.

-When you want to choose a card from a deck, or a number from a hat, how do you make sure it’s random?
+When you want to choose a card from a deck, or a number from a hat, how do you ensure it’s random?
 Most likely, you simply make a choice at random… or use a random number generator.
 Simple randomization is just that: simple.
-Each individual or group has an equal chance at being selected to either try the new treatment or the placebo, with no preconceived ideas about how they will respond.
+Each individual or group has an equal chance at being selected to either try the new treatment or the placeb.
+They also have no preconceived ideas about how they will respond.

 Block randomization takes it a step further from simple randomization.
 Volunteers are randomly separated into groups, or “blocks,” of equal size.
 Within each of those groups, the treatment is assigned at random to an equal number of people.
 With this method, there are more opportunities to compare and contrast the placebo-assigned and treatment-assigned participants with several smaller sample sizes instead of one large sample size.

 With this method, volunteers are strategically categorized into groups based on certain criteria, such as age, sex, or diagnosis.
-Once they are split into those groups, simple randomization is used to select an even number of participants from each group.
-This is often used to ensure that sample groups do not overlap, and to make sure that the results are as close as possible to being truly representative of the sample population.
+Once they are split into groups, simple randomization allows a selection of an even number of participants from each group.
+This is often used to ensure that sample groups do not overlap.
+This also ensures that the results are as close as possible to being truly representative of the sample population.

 ClinicalTrials.gov and CenterWatch.com provide listings for clinical trials which are recruiting participants.
 Your own doctor and/or community hospital may also be involved in clinical studies and trials.
 Additionally, you can always contact us to inquire about current research volunteer opportunities.